mlrepa/airflow-1-get-started/README.md

 ### 3. Add DVC remote storage (local)

-- Add DVC remote path to `config/.env`: DVC_STORAGE=/path/to/dvc/local/storage
+- Define shell variable for DVC remote path to: `export DVC_STORAGE=/path/to/dvc/local/storage`

 - Create directory which will be used as `DVC` remote (`local` remote `DVC` storage)